learn-co-curriculum/hs-github-lab/README.md

 * Now click `Create Repository`.

-* You should see you should see something that says "SSH clone URL" and a link that starts with git@github... (if you don't see this you should click on the blue SSH link).
-That's the address for our project on Github.
-We need to set the local version of our project to point to that `remote` address so we can upload our code to github.
-Copy that SSH address, go to your terminal, make sure you are in your `git_practice` directory, and enter this command (using your personal `git@github` repositories address):
+* On the next screen you should follow the instructions under ***…or push an existing repository from the command line***.
+Copy and past this command into your terminal (make sure you are in the `git_practice` directory on your computer):

 `git remote add origin git@github.com:<your github username>/git_practice.git`

+  This command is connecting the local version of our project to the `remote` address of our repository on github so we can upload our code to github.

-* Now you are ready to push up your code to Github with this command:
+* Now you are ready to push up your code to Github with that second command:

 `git push -u origin master`